gurkewasser/del-FHNW-FS25/README.md

-Sehr gerne!
-Hier ist ein kurzes und sauberes README.md, das du direkt in dein Projektverzeichnis legen kannst:

-# 🧠 Deep Learning Challenge – Image Classification on ImageNet10
+# Deep Learning Challenge – Image Classification on ImageNet10

 This repository documents the results of a deep learning challenge focused on CNN-based image classification using the **ImageNet10** dataset (10 classes, ~1300 images per class).

 ---

-## 📁 Repository Structure
+##  Repository Structure

 .
 ├── data/                   # ImageNet10 images (train/val/test split)